If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 |---|---|

-| Casual friends | Playful teasing |
+| Casual conversation | Overreacting or stressing |

-| Social media | Overreacting or acting irrationally |
+| Friendly teasing | Acting irrationally |

 Common Misunderstandings

-Misunderstanding #1: It Always Means Crazy
+1. It Always Means Drug Use

 Not necessarily.